auditctl(8) — Linux manual page

 the watch is on a directory, it's almost the same as using

 the -F dir option on a syscall rule.
-The -w form of
+The -w form of writing

-deprecated due to poor system performance.
-Convert
+due to poor system performance.
+Convert watches of this

-valid options when using a watch are the -p and -k.
+using a watch are the -p and -k.

 -W path

 Remove a watch for the file system object at path.
-The
+The rule

-rule must match exactly.
+must match exactly.
 See -d discussion for more info.

 PERFORMANCE TIPS top

 Syscall rules get evaluated for each syscall for every program.
+If

-fields are identical.
+identical.
 For example:

 auditctl -a always,exit -F arch=b64 -S openat -F success=0